Investing a bonus tax efficiently

 Introduction

-Regardless of your circumstances, it’s prudent to devise a plan to anticipate any potential tax implications.
+When it comes to bonuses, a general guideline suggests allocating around 30% for indulgences, and saving the remaining 70%.
+However, it’s prudent to devise a plan to anticipate any potential tax implications.
 Whether you allocate 70% or adjust the proportion based on your needs, it’s also important to consider both short and long-term objectives.

 Short-term goals could include expenses such as school or university fees, weddings, or other family obligations.
 Long-term goals typically revolve around retirement and estate planning, ensuring sufficient funds are set aside to sustain desired lifestyles for yourself and your family beyond your working years and after your passing.
+Your own, dedicated Private Wealth Adviser could help you to map out your objectives into a bespoke financial plan.

 Need a bespoke financial plan crafted specifically for your unique requirements?

-Book a Demo
+Book a DemoTax efficient investing

 In general, prudent saving involves setting aside funds for short-term needs, whether that’s for unexpected expenses or for specific purposes like holidays, cars, or home improvements.
 Typically, this involves depositing money into easily accessible cash accounts or Cash ISAs.